 - Tap the (chart) icon to view the insights for the story

-To view Instagram stories insights for all your previous stories, follow these steps:
+To view Instagram stories analytics and insights for all your previous stories, follow these steps:

 - Go to your profile